-‘Waking Dreams’ is a book on imagination with a difference.
-The vast majority of such books focus upon the content of what we imagine – offering interpretations to explain what images mean and/or special image-based techniques to effect desired outcomes or insights.
+Waking Dreams is a book on imagination with a difference.
+The vast majority of such books focus upon the content of what we imagine – offering interpretations to explain what images mean and/or image-based techniques to produce pre-planned effects.

 Below you can read the introduction and first chapter in a pop-up; watch a slideshow over-view video from the book-launch; and a number of edited extracts from the book can be found in the blog section of this website.